This page lists various issues that might be encountered when attempting to configure VPC Service Controls.

 Denied: BigQuery BigQuery: Permission denied while writing data.

-In this case, the error does not specifically implicate VPC Service Controls (a similar error would be shown if there was an Identity and Access Management failure).
+In this case, the error does not specifically implicate VPC Service Controls.
+A similar error is shown if there is an Identity and Access Management failure.

 The following audit log record is generated: